fullstaq-ruby/infra/docs/infrastructure-overview.md

 The Server Edition's CI/CD system stores artifacts in this bucket, for the purpose of implementing [resumption](https://github.com/fullstaq-labs/fullstaq-ruby-server-edition/blob/main/dev-handbook/ci-cd-resumption.md).
 Objects in this bucket only live for 14 days.

-## Server Edition CI APT & YUM repo buckets
+## Server Edition APT & YUM repo buckets

  * Administered by role: Infra Maintainers